manuelcortez/python-funkwhale/README.md

 Solar Phasing
 Professor Kliq
 # Some methods have been modified a little from the original API paths due to pytohn's syntax.
-# For example, for retrieving all the libraries where an artist is added you should use /api/v1/artists/{id}/libraries
+# For example, for calling  /api/v1/artists/{id}/libraries
-# but in python-funkwhale it will be translated as the following call, just removing the {id} part from the path and passing it as an argument to the function.
+# in python-funkwhale it will be translated as the following call, just removing the {id} part from the path and passing it as an argument to the function.
 >>> libraries = api.artists.libraries.get(1)
 >>> for i in libraries["results"]:
 ...     print(i["name"])